matteomeloni/aws-cloudwatch-logs/README.md

 ---

-Extends your model with `Matteomeloni\AwsCloudwatchLogs\CloudWatchLogs`
+Extends your model with `Matteomeloni\CloudwatchLogs\CloudWatchLogs`

 ```php
 use Matteomeloni\CloudwatchLogs\CloudWatchLogs;